AutoCAD School and University Program Options

-Students interested in continuing their CAD educations may enroll in additional certificate programs.
-For instance, there are short-course certificate programs that focus on one component of the AutoCAD program, such as developing advanced template files or building a reusable library of symbols.
+Students interested in continuing their education in CAD might enroll in additional certificate programs.
+For instance, there are short-course certificate programs that focus on one component of the AutoCAD program such as developing advanced template files or building a reusable library of symbols.
 In addition, many community colleges and vocational schools offer CAD associate's degree programs.
 Information on these programs is included below.

 Associate's Degree Program in AutoCAD

 Students enrolled in an AutoCAD degree program learn to use CAD software programs to compile detailed drawings based on sketches and specifications made by architects, designers and engineers.
 In the first year, AutoCAD majors take courses in mathematics, building construction, manufacturing processes and technical drawing.
 Second-year students undertake hands-on laboratory practice in electrical, structural and mechanical surveying and 3-D computer drafting.
 Associate's degree programs in AutoCAD can usually be completed in 2 years.

 The educational prerequisites for an AutoCAD associate's degree program vary between institutions.
 Nearly all programs require a high school diploma or its equivalent.
 Standardized test scores are less frequently required.